phantom0174/SQCS_bot/README.md

 ```

 ## ✅ Open-source
- - This bot handles event-related tasks in SQCS DC Guild.
+ - This bot handles event-related tasks in [SQCS](https://sqcs.ckcsc.net) Discord Guild.
- - If using relevent data, please cite the data source.
+ - If using relevant data, please cite the data source.

 ## 📃 Command list
 - I\'m just too lazy to write down any usage of commands.